amslivar/AmBe_characterization_analysis/AmBe-1_withW_withAttenuator_endcap_near/README.md

 1. Download and open Analysis_activity_W_near_with_attenuator.ipynb as a jupyter notebook.
 2. Give a correct path to the Data files and the output folder and run the code.

 It will produce figures with individual AmBe peaks fits, and then will make a horizontal linear fit to activities estimated for 653, 662 and 722 keV peaks.
-It will also estimate measured 4.4 MeV rate.